 Unit of Measurement

-The unit of measurement can be changed by updating the Unit property.
+Change the unit of measurement by updating the Unit property.
 The default unit to draw a barcode is Pixel.

-The following table lists the different Unit of Measurements.
-The Dimension below represents a width/height of the barcode.
+The following table lists the different available units of measurement.
+The dimension below represents a width/height of the barcode.

 |Unit of Measure||Dimensions|